|

-official, Trader Vics at the Beverly Hilton Hotel has closed forever,
+Vics at the Beverly Hilton Hotel closed forever, making the Munich

-downstairs in the Hotel Bayerischer Hof the last surviving original example
+downstairs in the Hotel Bayerischer Hof, the last surviving original

-are still other Trader Vics, but are more modern reinventions.
-Whenever
+are still other Trader Vics, but are more modern reinventions, there

 a resurgence in retro popularity, but the orignal examples are dwindling.